 Sales commissions, bonuses, and related payroll taxes earned by our employees are considered incremental and recoverable costs of obtaining a contract with a customer.
 Our typical contracts include performance obligations related to term-based software licenses, SaaS offerings, perpetual software licenses, software updates, and customer support.
 In these contracts, incremental costs of obtaining a contract are allocated to the performance obligations based on the relative estimated standalone selling prices and then recognized on a systematic basis that is consistent with the transfer of the goods or services to which the asset relates.
 We do not pay commissions on annual renewals of customer support contracts for perpetual licenses.
+The costs allocated to software and products are expensed at the time of sale, when revenue for the functional software license or appliance is recognized.
 The costs allocated to software updates and customer support for perpetual licenses are amortized ratably over a period of approximately five years, the expected period of benefit of the asset capitalized.
 We currently estimate a period of five years is appropriate based on consideration of historical average customer life and the estimated useful life of the underlying software sold as part of the transaction.
-The commission paid on the renewal of subscription arrangements is not commensurate with the accounting for these costs associated with perpetual licenses.
-The costs of commissions allocated to SaaS offerings, software updates and customer support on the initial term-based software licenses.
-The costs of commissions allocated to SaaS offerings, software updates and customer support for the renewal of the secont action of the secont action of approximately five years.
-The costs of commissions allocated to saaS offerings, software updates and customer support on the initial term-based software licenses.
-The costs of commissions allocated to SaaS offerings, software updates and customer support for the renewal of term-based software licenses.
-The costs of commissions allocated to SaaS offerings, software updates and customer support on the initial term-based software licenses t
+The commission paid on the renewal of subscription arrangements is not commensurate with the commission paid on the initial purchase.
+As a result, the cost of commissions allocated to SaaS offerings, software updates and customer support on the initial term-based software licenses transactions are amortized over a period of approximately five years, consistent with the accounting for these costs associated with perpetual licenses.
+The costs of commissions allocated to SaaS offerings, software updates and customer support for the renewal of term-based software licenses is limited to the contractual period of the arrangement, as we pay a commensurate renewal commission upon the next renewal of the subscription software lice